toofishes/coffee-monitor/README.md

 The server responds with a rendered version of the most recent brews we know about.
 This is the same as the contents of the '#brews' div.

+This event is sent automatically when a client connects to make sure they have the most recent list of brews.

 ### Emitted by client

 #### recentBrews